-This is a 300-level inbound marketing blog post.
-If you need a rundown of inbound 101, click here for a quick overview.
+This is a 300-level blog post.
+If you need a rundown of Inbound Marketing 101, click here for a quick overview.

-To properly “sell” inbound marketing to your CEO, you have to use one of the primary tenets of inbound itself: sell it in a way that makes them want to buy in.That means we’ll be focusing on three things:
+To understand how to sell inbound marketing to your CEO, you must learn the primary tenet of inbound itself: sell it in a way that makes them want to buy in.That means we’ll be focusing on three selling points:

 - Making their life as easy as possible

 - Why they need it -– benefits for them/the company

 Let’s get started.